 - Evacuate to the Hotel/Motel - make arrangements early as rooms will fill quickly with other evacuees.

 - Evacuate to a Public Shelter - please see the Public Shelter policy.
-To obtain a Polk County Public Shelter Map, visit Polk County Public Library or Publix Super Market near you.
+To obtain a Polk County Public Shelter Map, visit a Publix Super Market store near you, or download one from the link below.

 Emergency Public Shelters